noveltylanterns/fingers/README.md

 ## Development

 This draft is meant to be simple and easy to evolve.
-Much like finger's [RFC 1288](https://datatracker.ietf.org/doc/html/rfc1288), the goal here is a small, readable protocol document that people can independently implement without needing a large software stack.
+Much like Finger's [RFC 1288](https://datatracker.ietf.org/doc/html/rfc1288), the goal here is a small, readable protocol document that people can independently implement without needing a large software stack.